Infiltrating Fynn

 Traveling to Fynn

 Fynn and Castle Fynn are located just north of Gatrea, but a lake separates the two.
 You don't have any means to cross the lake yet, so you'll need to go around it by heading northwest, and then back east.
 While this trip is short and simple, this is the first place in FFII where players often have a rude awakening.
-This is because of the odd nature of the World Map.
+This is because of the odd nature of the world map.

 Fynn

 Even the shops you can access are unoccupied, so you'll want to stick to your mission here.
 There is a pub on the outskirts of town, and that is your destination.
 To find it, travel to the northwest part of town, where you will find a gap in the town border.
 Follow the walls east, then south to the pub.
 Don't speak to the imperial soldiers inside the pub, as they will attack just like the ones outside.
-If you use [Wild Rose] Keyword, the barkeep will tell you about a secret passage in the northeast corner of the room.
+If you use [Wild Rose] keyword, the barkeep will tell you about a secret passage in the northeast corner of the room.
 Enter and you will find Scott, a rebel ally who was injured and lay dying.
 Say [Wild Rose] and he will give you his Ring and make a dying request.
 There are three Potions you can freely take in Scott's room.

 Return to Altair

 When you show her the Ring, Hilda agrees to let the party help the rebellion more directly.
 She teaches you the [Mythril] keyword and bids you find Josef in Salamand.
 Minwu joins you for the journey, providing you with a Canoe that lets you traverse rivers and lakes.
 Unlike in FFI, you will not be attacked while on the Canoe, so sticking to rivers as you travel can save you time and effort.
+If you speak to Hilda again after Minwu joins, you can learn about the [Dreadnought] and [Airship] keywords as well.
+Try out all of your keywords with the king to get a bit more information.